A Systematic Review of Robustness in Deep Learning for Computer Vision: Mind the gap?: Background and Definitions

 \subsubsection{A Causal Perspective on Defining Robustness}

+We present here a causal view of robustness to provide a common \textit{conceptual framework} for understanding various definitions/perspectives of robustness in the literature given that our review found no suitable alternatives.

 Fundamentally, robustness is a relative, rather than absolute, measure of model performance.
-We seek to consider three key elements of robustness: (1) the image alteration or corruption itself, (2) the design/optimization of the model, and (3) the nature of the evaluation and measures of performance.
-In particular, the form and properties of (1) often drive the design choices of (2) and (3) and as such, must be used to limit the scope of our review.
+We seek to consider three key elements of robustness: (1) the image alteration or corruption itself, (2) the design/optimization of the model to mitigate against this corruption, and (3) the nature of the evaluation and measures of performance.
+In particular, the form and properties of (1) often drive the design choices of (2) and (3), and as such, must be used to limit the scope of our review.

 We consider robustness in the context of deep learning for computer vision through a causal lens.
+We assume the Data Generating Process (DGP) can be represented by a Structural Causal Model (SCM)~\cite{pearl2009causality,bollen1989structural, peters2017elements} with its corresponding Directed Acyclic Graph (DAG) and its SCM.
+Knowledge of scene construction, physics, and other aspects of the image generation process naturally allow the specification of such a model.
+As different imaging domains implement different generation processes, the causal approach allows researchers to naturally state assumptions and define appropriate priors through causal models tied to their application.
+For the purposes of this review, we present a general DGP in Figure~\ref{fig:scm} which is sufficient to cover a wide range of imaging scenarios.

-We assume the data generating process can be represented by a Structural Causal Model (SCM)~\cite{pearl2009causality,bollen1989structural, peters2017elements} with its corresponding Directed Acyclic Graph (DAG) and its SCM given in Figure~\ref{fig:scm}.
-In this model, $T \in \{1, \dots K \}$ is defined as the task (i.\,e, the set of all image-related tasks/questions) which separates a set of concepts $C \in \{1, \dots M \}$ (e.\,g., classes of interest) from their environment $E$ (e.\,g., appearance, background, and nuisance factors $E_A$, distractor concepts, $E_D$).
-Scenes composed by sampling from these variables are captured by a sensor $S \in \mathbb{R}^d$ which maps from physical reality to the image domain.
-An additional rendering step $R \in \mathbb{R}^{d_{reduced}}$ may modify appearances or image statistics, such as compressing a raw image, converting it to its stylized counterpart, or leaving the raw image unaltered.
-Image $X \in R^d$ is the output of the renderer and is used, in combination with $T$, to determine the label $Y \in \{1, \dots M\}$.
+\paragraph*{\textbf{Common DGP}} In this model, $T$ is defined as the task (i.\,e, the set of all image-related tasks/questions) which separates a set of concepts $C$ (e.\,g., classes of interest) from their environment $E$ (e.\,g., appearance, background, and nuisance factors $E_A$, distractor concepts, $E_D$).
+Examples of $E_A$ might include weather, lighting, or other atmospheric conditions while $E_D$ might include other objects/concepts in the scene which occlude or distract from classes of interest.
+Scenes composed by sampling from these variables are captured by a sensor $S$ which maps from physical reality to the image domain.
+Sensor properties may include noise characteristics, pose, and/or lens properties/distortion.
+An additional rendering step $R$ may modify appearances or image statistics, such as compressing a raw image (e.\,g., JPEG), performing quantization, converting it to a stylized counterpart, or leaving the raw image unaltered.
+Image $X \in R^d$ is the output of the renderer and is used, in combination with $T$, to determine the label $Y$.
+For additional examples of corruptions and their relation to this SCM see Table~\ref{tab:corruptions}.

 The SCM represents causal relationships among these variables using \emph{structural equations} or causal mechanisms, which determine the value of each variable in terms of its parents in the graph, as well as an exogenous noise term (denoted by $\varepsilon$).
 Figure~\ref{fig:scm} induces the following structural equations: $\alpha: T \times \mathcal{E}_A \rightarrow \mathbb{R}^{E_A}$, $\beta: T \times E_A \times \mathcal{E}_D \rightarrow \mathbb{R}^{E_D}$, $\gamma: T \times E_A \times \mathcal{E}_c \rightarrow \mathbb{R}^C$, $\psi: C \times E_D \times \mathcal{E}_S \rightarrow \mathbb{R}^S, \rho: S \times \mathcal{E_R} \rightarrow \mathbb{R}^R$, $\lambda: R \times \mathcal{E}_X \rightarrow \mathbb{R}^X$ and $\kappa: T \times X \times \mathcal{E}_Y \rightarrow \mathcal{Y}$.